First of all, what is "Preparation for 3rds?"

 It is very common, (and is a basic rule of harmony)

-that you can always play the dominant 7th of any chord before
+can always play the dominant 7th of any chord before

 you go to that chord.

-So the new progression would become G / G7 / C.
+So the new progression would become G /

 So what is the difference between G and G7th?